freerobby/blog/little-red-flying-club.md

 ## Price

 Membership is $381/mo.
-There's no initiation fee, and you can cancel anytime.
+There's no buy-in or long-term contract, just a three-month notice period if you decide to leave.

 The flying cost is $122.50 per **wet tach-hour**.